chromium/chromium/components/services/app_service/README.md

 ## Profiles

 Talk of *the* App Service is an over-simplification.
-There will be *an* App Service instance per Profile, as apps can be installed for *a* Profile.
+There will be *an* App Service instance(AppServiceProxy) per Profile, as apps can be installed for *a* Profile.

-Note that this doesn't require the App Service to know about Profiles.
-Instead, Profile-specific code (e.g. a KeyedService) finds the Mojo service Connector for a Profile, creates an App Service and binds the two (App Service and Connector), but the App Service itself doesn't know about Profiles per se.

 # App Registry